Tempest (video game): Ports

 After the unfinished Atari 5200 prototype was found in 1999, its original programmer, Keithen Hayenga, resumed work on finishing the port.
 It was published by AtariAge in 2013 for US$50.

+In 2022, the arcade version of Tempest was released as part of Atari 50.

 Reception

 Chris Crawford wrote in 1982 that unlike Pac-Man, Tempest "intimidates many beginners because it appears to be unwinnable"; its smoothly increasing difficulty, however, encourages players to continue playing.
 In 1995, Flux magazine ranked the game 6th on their Top 100 Video Games.
 They lauded the game saying: "The best vector coin-up machine for white knuckle intensity, bar none, was Tempest."
-In 1996, Next Generation listed the arcade version as number 74 on their "Top 100 Games of All Time", commenting that "it's very fast, it has abstract, color vector graphics that remain unequaled to this day, and its novel 'paddle' controller makes playing Tempest effortless.
+In 1996, Next Generation listed the arcade version as number 74 on their "Top 100 Games of All Time", commenting "it's very fast, it has abstract, color vector graphics that remain unequaled to this day, and its novel 'paddle' controller makes playing Tempest effortless.
 The game's difficulty advances smoothly, and the play is extremely well balanced".
 Tempest is #10 on the KLOV's list of most popular games, tied with Centipede.

 The game has been cited as an influence on the careers of video game designers Jeff Minter and John O'Neill.
 Atari co-founder Nolan Bushnell has said it is his favorite game to be published by the company.

 Legacy

-Shortly after the original game was released, an arcade owner named Duncan Brown hacked the level data and made an altered, more difficult version: Tempest Tubes.
-It was eventually included with Tempest in the Hasbro compilation Atari Arcade Hits: Volume 1 for PC in 1999.
+Shortly after the original game was released, an arcade owner named Duncan Brown hacked the level data and made an altered, harder version: Tempest Tubes.
+It was eventually included with Tempest in the Hasbro compilation Atari Arcade Hits: Volume 1 for Microsoft Windows in 1999.

 Sequels

-Jeff Minter created two authorized games, released long after the original game: Tempest 2000 (1994) for the Atari Jaguar (renamed Tempest X3 for the PlayStation port), and Tempest 3000 (2000) for Nuon enhanced DVD players.
+Jeff Minter created two authorized games, released long after the original: Tempest 2000 (1994) for the Atari Jaguar (renamed Tempest X3 for the PlayStation port), and Tempest 3000 (2000) for Nuon enhanced DVD players.
 In July 2018, Tempest 4000 was released for multiple platforms.
-Minter also wrote two games inspired by Tempest: Space Giraffe (2007) and TxK (2014) After TxK was released for the PlayStation Vita, the current incarnation of Atari blocked release of the game for additional platforms until it was reworked as Tempest 4000 some years later.
+Minter also wrote two games inspired by Tempest: Space Giraffe (2007) and TxK (2014).
+After TxK was released for the PlayStation Vita, the current incarnation of Atari blocked release of the game for additional platforms until it was reworked as Tempest 4000 some years later.

 Clones

-1980s home computer clones include Web War for the Acorn Electron and BBC Micro published by Artic Computing in 1985, Tubeway (1982) for the Apple II, Storm (1984) for the Tandy Color Computer, and Livewire!, an Atari 8-bit family type-in game printed in ANALOG Computing in 1983.
+1980s home computer clones include Web War for the Acorn Electron and BBC Micro published by Artic Computing in 1985, Tubeway (1982) for the Apple II, Storm (1984) for the Tandy Color Computer, and Livewire!, a type-in game for Atari 8-bit computers printed in ANALOG Computing in 1983.
 The Tempest-inspired Axis Assassin (1983) was one of the first five releases from Electronic Arts.

-Arashi is a 1992 freeware clone for the Apple Macintosh running classic Mac OS.
+Arashi is a 1992 freeware clone for classic Mac OS.
 Whirlwind (1994) is a commercial game that Computer Gaming World described as "a clone of Tempest".